 \paragraph{(2)}Even for decoders that do not incorporate inference-time biases, the likelihood function as defined by the auto-regressive decomposition might leak probability mass to infinite sequences~\citep[see][Proposition 2.4]{meister2023locally}.
 This implies that the model that we sample from might not be a valid probability distribution.

-\paragraph{(3)} Finally, the likelihood fails to account for the normalization step $f$, which would require an intractable marginalization step.
+\paragraph{(3)} Finally, the likelihood fails to account for the extraction step $f$, which requires an intractable marginalization step over the model outputs.

 In view of these limitations, it is preferable to use sampling to estimate properties of the resulting marginal distribution.
 Formally, we can use an \emph{Index of Qualitative Variation} (IQV)~\cite{wilcox-1973-iqv} to measure the statistical dispersion of discrete samples produced by the model.
-Practically, there are a many possible IQVs\footnote{\url{https://en.wikipedia.org/wiki/Qualitative_variation}} so we have chosen two fairly different approaches for our experiments.
-In each case, we generate 10 sampled outputs (Temperature=0.5) and use exact match (after lowercasing and removing puncutation) for comparison among outputs.
+Practically, there are a many possible IQVs, so we have chosen two fairly different approaches for our experiments.
+In each case, we generate 10 sampled outputs (at a temperature of $0.5$) and use exact match (after lowercasing and removing puncutation) for comparison among outputs.
 Naturally, there are many other ways to compare outputs, including token-level overlap or an answer-span equivalence model, but we leave these alternatives for future work.
 See also \citet{kuhn2023semantic} and \citet{lin2023generating} for concurrent work investigating alternative IQVs.

 \paragraph{Sampling Repetition} Our first approach is based on Wilcox's classic \emph{Variation Ratio} which measures deviation from the mode.
-Instead, we simply compute the fraction of times that the sampled outputs match the greedy output (Temperature=0.0).
+Instead, we simply compute the fraction of times that the sampled outputs match the greedy output (Temperature $=0.0$).
 The more samples match the greedy output, the more confident we are in the answer.